BestTimesToVisit.com Logo

 Explore the Ganjali Khan Complex

-Step back in time at the Ganjali Khan Complex, a magnificent ensemble of a caravanserai, hammam, mosque, and bazaar that showcases exquisite Safavid architecture.
-The intricate tilework and serene courtyards offer a glimpse into the opulent past, with the hammam now a fascinating museum.
+Step back in time at the magnificent Ganjali Khan Complex, a masterpiece of Safavid architecture featuring a caravanserai, hammam, mosque, and bazaar.
+The intricate tilework and stucco decorations are stunning, and the traditional hammam, now a museum, offers a glimpse into historical bathing rituals.

 See all 8 things to do →